berguner/variant_calling_pipeline/README.md

 ## 1. Introduction

-This repository contains the code and configurations required to run the genomic SNV/indel detection pipeline which is developed at the Biomedical Sequencing Facility @ CeMM.
+This repository contains the code and configurations required to run the genomic SNV/indel detection pipeline.
-The pipeline can process whole genome, whole exome and hybrid captured panel data.
+The pipeline is developed by the [Biomedical Sequencing Facility](https://www.biomedical-sequencing.org/) at [CeMM](https://cemm.at/) in order to process whole genome, whole exome and hybrid captured panel data.
 The pipeline takes unaligned BAM files as raw sequnece data and generates germline and/or somatic variant calls.
-[BWA-MEM](https://github.com/lh3/bwa) is used for alignment, [GATK4](https://gatk.broadinstitute.org/hc/en-us) HaplotypeCaller is used for germline variant calling and [GATK4](https://gatk.broadinstitute.org/hc/en-us) Mutect2 is used for somatic variant calling.
+In summary, [BWA-MEM](https://github.com/lh3/bwa) is used for alignment, [GATK4](https://gatk.broadinstitute.org/hc/en-us) HaplotypeCaller is used for germline variant calling and [GATK4](https://gatk.broadinstitute.org/hc/en-us) Mutect2 is used for somatic variant calling.
 Detected variants are annotated using [Ensembl VEP](https://www.ensembl.org/info/docs/tools/vep/index.html) and stored in VCF format.